Paybook/sync-code-samples/widget/config.md

     // process will carry on in the modal (if the user closes the modal,
     // then the toast will be displayed).
 Default=false "displayStatusInToast": "bool",
-    // If true, display the *Back* buttons in both, the *Side Menu* and in the
+    // If true, display the *Back* buttons in both, the *Aside Menu* and in the
     //  *Credential Input Form* allowing the end-user to move back in the widget.
     // Otherwise these back buttons will be hidden thus preventing the user from
     // nagivating back once a site is selected for synchronization.
 Default=true "enableBackNavigation": "bool",
-    // If true, will never display the *Side Menu*.
-Otherwise *Side Menu* will be
+    // If true, will never display the *Aside Menu*.
+Otherwise *Aide Menu* will be
     // accesible and can be expanded and closed using a hamburger button.
-Default=false "hideSideMenu": "bool",
+Default=false "hideAsideMenu": "bool",
-    // If true, hide the *Select Country* input located in the *Side Menu*.
+    // If true, hide the *Select Country* input located in the *Aside Menu*.
 Default=false "hideSelectCountry": "",
     // If specified, the sites given will be hidden in the widget (never displayed).
     //  The array must contain id_site(s) or site's names (as returned by the API).